AI SDR

 Making Implementation Work

 Most AI SDR implementations that fail don't fail because the technology doesn't work.
-They fail because the implementation was rushed or poorly managed.
+They fail because implementation was rushed or poorly managed.

 Build clean handoff processes.
-Define what a qualified lead looks like and make the handoff from AI to human seamless.
-A warm lead that falls through the cracks because the handoff is messy is pure waste.
+Define what a qualified lead looks like and make the transition from AI to human seamless.
+A warm lead that falls through the cracks because the handoff is unclear is pure waste.

-Where the Category Is Going
+Where the Category Is Heading

 Frequently Asked Questions